Home » Sonya Marie Rouse Vanished From Chicago’s South Side In 2016

 The Chicago Tribune reported years ago that Sonya was somewhere in the vicinity of 75th Street and Champlain Avenue on the South Side of Chicago, Illinois, when she went missing.
 Sonya had been reportedly diagnosed with bipolar disorder, and in March 2016, she was living with an abusive boyfriend.

 At the time of her disappearance, Sonya Marie Rouse was described as being 5 feet 8 inches tall and 160 pounds.
 She had black/dark brown hair and brown eyes.
 Her hair was styled in a blondish-brownish, curly wig.
 National missing persons databases have noted that Sonya was top-heavy in the breast area.

 Anyone with information about this case is urged to contact the Chicago Police Department at (312) 745-5206 or their local authorities.

-Please share this story regarding the disappearance of Sonya Marie Rouse in order to reignite the investigation.
-She is our sister and her life matters.
+Please share this story regarding the disappearance of Sonya Marie Rouse to reignite the investigation.
+She is our sister, and her life matters.

 Help Publicize This Case:

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM